Post-Operative HyperocclusionDental diagnosis

 If the bite tenderness is solely due to post-operative hyperocclusion, simply adjusting the bite with a dental handpiece (occlusal adjustment) will generally resolve the problem.
 Adjusting a new restoration should not require a large amount of material to be removed.
 Heavy reduction of a new restoration may compromise its structural durability and shorten its life.
 New restorations which are made in a laboratory should not need significant adjustment.
 Those that do are usually returned to the lab for refinishing before they are cemented to place.
 Your dentist will determine how much structure can safely be removed to eliminate symptoms without compromising the restoration.

-Which dental diagnoses are related to Post-Operative Hyperocclusion?
+Which dental diagnoses may be related to Post-Operative Hyperocclusion?

 Post-operative sensitivity results from the normal inflammatory response which follows restorative work on a tooth.
 Depending on how involved the procedure was, the age of the patient, and the patient’s immune status, post-operative sensitivity can range from mild to severe.
 Most often, it does resolve without further treatment, but post-operative hyperocclusion should be ruled out, and the tooth’s status should be closely monitored.